node-organic/organic-angel/README.md

-# Angel v0.2.18
+# Angel v0.3.0

 Angel derrives as concept from `bots`, like [hubot](http://hubot.github.com/).
 However it is for command line.
-It can be mapped also as `the command line assistant`.
+It can be understood also as `command line assistant`.

 Docs